hsaghir/hsaghir.github.io/_posts/data_science/2017-06-26-pytorch_starter.md

 2. torch.autograd: a package for building a computational graph and automatically obtaining gradients
 3. torch.nn: a neural net library with common layers and cost functions
 4. torch.optim: an optimization package with common optimization algorithms like SGD,Adam, etc
+5. torch.jit: a just-in-time (JIT) compiler that at runtime takes your PyTorch models and rewrites them to run at production-efficiency.
+The JIT compiler can also export your model to run in a C++-only runtime based on Caffe2 bits.

 ##### 0. import stuff
 You can import PyTorch stuff like this: